jwons/merit-reproducibility-artifacts/README.md

 # Reproducibility Artifacts for Integrated Reproducibility with Self-describing Machine Learning Models

 Our evaluation uses Docker and consists of three Jupyter notebooks that each train and then reproduce a different set of models.
-In total, they will reproduce 42 models, and save the results to a csv file.
+In total, they will reproduce 48 models, and save the results to a csv file.
+Our results are stored in the top-level directory titled `author-results`, with the models we trained stored in the top-level directory `author-models`.

+## Estimated Time
+~ 10 minutes, dependent on internet and processing speed.

+We reproduced this work using the following instructions on a fresh machine in ~10 minutes.
+Included within the time was downloading the image, running the experiments, and checking the results.

 # Reproducing the results